sol1/icingaweb2-module-netbox/README.md

 - `interfaces_down` is a list of interface names that are disabled.
 Useful in Icinga Service `apply` rules.
 - `interfaces_up` is a list of interface names that are enabled.
 Useful in Icinga Service `apply` rules.
-- `interfaces_down_dict` is a dictionary of interface names that are disabled as keys and a dict var read from the custom field `icinga_var`.
+- `interfaces_down_dict` is a dictionary of interface names that are disabled as keys and a dict var read from the custom field `icinga_dict`.
 Useful in Icinga Service `apply for` rules.
-- `interfaces_up_dict` is a dictionary of interface names that are enabled as keys and a dict var read from the custom field `icinga_var`.
+- `interfaces_up_dict` is a dictionary of interface names that are enabled as keys and a dict var read from the custom field `icinga_dict`.
 Useful in Icinga Service `apply for` rules.

 Interfaces monitoring management can be enhanced by the creation of 2 custom fields in Netbox on Interface objects.
 - If `icinga_monitored` is created as a boolean custom field and it set to `true` the import module will add the interface to the lists above, if the custom field doesn't exist or is set to `false` the interface will be excluded from the lists above.